hudsonthomas55/hudsonthomas55/README.md

 Hi, I’m Thomas <br>
-I'm interested in software development and I primarily use python.
+I'm interested in software development and I primarily use python but have some experience in C as well.
+I am familiar with Web Development including
+HTML/CSS/basic JS.
 I'm looking to get into the tech industry as a career and am working hard to make that dream a reality.
 <br>
 Connect with me on Twitter at the link above!